timescale/docs/promscale/send-data/prometheus.md

 This parameter is the maximum number of samples that can fit in a single write request to the remote storage system.
 Samples batch less than `max_samples_per_send:` are sent only when `batch_send_deadline:` expires.
-Promscale performs better with larger batches, so setting the default to `max_samples_per_send: 10000`.
+Promscale performs better with larger batches, so set the default to `max_samples_per_send: 10000`.

 ### Batch send deadline